 NOTE: For other metrics in transmission quality measurement requirement list (e.g. bitrate), the transmission quality result can be obtained by performance detection on the SEALDD server within a period of time.

+5. The SEALDD client receives the DL monitoring packet, and records the local time T2.
+If the endpoint for the SEALDD traffic is located at the tethered device, the SEALDD client in 5G UE measures the QoS between the SEALDD client in 5G UE and the SEALDD client (i.e. for architecture that has the SEALDD client on the tethered device) or the VAL client (i.e. for architecture that without the SEALDD client on the tethered device) in tethered device, e.g., the SEALDD client may measure the tethered link delay using the ICMP ping protocol as defined in IETF RFC792 [RFC792]).

+NOTE 2: The tethered link measurement between SEALDD client and VAL client is based on assumption that there is business agreement between the VAL provider and the SEALDD provider, which request the VAL client to respond to ICMP Ping packet.

+NOTE 3: Only RTT can be measured for the link between SEALDD client and the tethered device.

-5. The SEALDD client receives the DL monitoring packet, and records the local time T2.6.
-Similarly, the SEALDD client encapsulates the UL monitoring packet (i.e. UL SEALDD packet with SEALDD UL monitoring header and VAL traffic as payload, or dummy UL SEALDD packet generated for data transmission quality monitoring) with local time T2 recorded in step 5 and local time T3 when the SEALDD client sends out the UL monitoring packet.
+6. Similarly, the SEALDD client encapsulates the UL monitoring packet (i.e. UL SEALDD packet with SEALDD UL monitoring header and VAL traffic as payload, or dummy UL SEALDD packet generated for data transmission quality monitoring) with local time T2 recorded in step 5 and local time T3 when the SEALDD client sends out the UL monitoring packet.
+If the endpoint for the VAL traffic is located at the tethered device, the measurement delay in the tethered link (step 5) is considered in T2 and T3 timestamps, e.g., T2 timestamp includes the half of the measurement delay and T3 timestamp excludes the half of the measurement delay.

+NOTE 4: With ICMP ping over tethered link, it is assumed that the UL packet delay and the DL packet delay are the same between the tethering UE and the tethered device.

 7. The SEALDD server records the local time T4 when the SEALDD server receives the UL monitoring packet and calculates the latency with T1, T2, T3, T4.
 The SEALDD server can also calculate the bitrate, jitter and packet loss rate over a certain period over a specific SEALDD connection by recording the status of the SEALDD packets carrying VAL traffic or dummy SEALDD packets generated for transmission quality measurement reports.
 The SEAL DD server also evaluates the reporting criteria if present in the SEALDD transmission quality measurement subscription request in order to generate the transmission quality measurement report.